sonic-net/sonic-mgmt/tests/docs/voq_test.md

 MSFT has already pushed a few PR's changing test cases to be multi-dut aware.
 Some examples:
 - [[multi-dut] Make test_posttest and test_pretest multi-dut ready](https://github.com/Azure/sonic-mgmt/pull/2475)
 - [[multi-DUT] making test_interfaces multi-DUT ready](https://github.com/Azure/sonic-mgmt/pull/2471)
+- [[multi-dut] making test_show_features multi-dut ready](https://github.com/Azure/sonic-mgmt/pull/2470)

+Nokia is in the process of enhancing some of the fixtures to support multi-dut as well:
+- [[multi-dut] - sanity checks for multi-duts](https://github.com/Azure/sonic-mgmt/pull/2478)

 If you search 'multi-dut' in the PR's on sonic-mgmt github, you will be able to see more examples of tests already modified.